This feature is in Public Preview.

 - Lose access to that Databricks workspace but may still have access to other Databricks workspaces.

-- Will not be synced again using Azure AD provisioning, even if they remain in the enterprise application.
+- Will not be synced again using Azure Active Directory provisioning, even if they remain in the enterprise application.

-- The initial Azure AD sync is triggered immediately after you turn on provisioning.
+- The initial Azure Active Directory sync is triggered immediately after you enable provisioning.
 Subsequent syncs are triggered every 20-40 minutes, depending on the number of users and groups in the application.
-See Provisioning summary report in the Azure AD documentation.
+See Provisioning summary report in the Azure Active Directory documentation.

-- Groups cannot be renamed in Databricks; do not attempt to rename them in Azure AD.
+- Groups cannot be renamed in Databricks; do not attempt to rename them in Azure Active Directory.

-After the initial sync, Azure AD does not sync immediately upon changes to user and group assignments.
-It schedules a sync with the application after a delay (depending on the number of users and groups).
-You can go to Manage > Provisioning for the enterprise application and select Clear current state and restart synchronization to initiate an immediate sync.
+If you are using the Azure Databricks SCIM Provisioning Connector application: After the initial sync, Azure Active Directory does not sync immediately after you change user or group assignments.
+It schedules a sync with the application after a delay, based on the number of users and groups.
+To request an immediate sync, go to Manage > Provisioning for the enterprise application and select Clear current state and restart synchronization.

-The Azure AD provisioning service operates under particular IP ranges.
-If you need to restrict network access, find the IP addresses for
+The Azure Active Directory provisioning service operates under specific IP ranges.
+If you need to restrict network access, you must allow traffic from the IP addresses for

-AzureActiveDirectory in this IP range file and add them to your application’s allowlist to allow traffic flow from the Azure AD provisioning service to your application.
+AzureActiveDirectory in this IP range file.
 For more information, see IP Ranges.